MicrosoftDocs/SupportArticles-docs/support/sales-copilot/setup-installation-and-sign-in/sign-in-issue-with-blocked-connector.md

 ## Cause

-The Salesforce connector is blocked on the default environment.
+The Salesforce connector is blocked in the default environment.

-The Data Loss Prevention (DLP) policy is enabled on the default environment in the tenant thereby blocking the Salesforce connector.
+The Data Loss Prevention (DLP) policy is enabled in the tenant's default environment, thereby blocking the Salesforce connector.

 ## Resolution

-You must unblock the Salesforce connector in the DLP policy to resolve this issue.
+To resolve this issue, you must unblock the Salesforce connector in the DLP policy.

 1. Sign in to the Power Platform admin center with admin credentials.
 1. In the left navigation pane, select **Policies** > **Data policies**.
 1. Select the data policy that blocks the Salesforce connector, and then select **Edit Policy**.
-1. On the **Prebuilt connectors** step, move the **Salesforce** connector to either **Business** or **Non-business**.
+1. In the **Prebuilt connectors** step, move the **Salesforce** connector to either **Business** or **Non-business**.
-1. Go through rest of the steps, and then select **Update policy**.
+1. Go through the rest of the steps, and then select **Update policy**.

 ## More information

-If your issue is still not resolved, go to the [Copilot for Sales - Microsoft Community Hub](https://techcommunity.microsoft.com/t5/viva-sales/bd-p/VivaSales) to engage with our experts.
+If your issue is still unresolved, go to the [Copilot for Sales - Microsoft Community Hub](https://techcommunity.microsoft.com/t5/viva-sales/bd-p/VivaSales) to engage with our experts.

 [!INCLUDE [Third-party disclaimer](../../includes/third-party-disclaimer.md)]